sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 3. A dropdown will appear.
 Click `Last week`
 4. Cody will provide a summary of changes to your codebase that occurred in that time period

+## Ask Cody to pull reference documentation

+Cody can also directly reference documentation.
+If Cody has context of a codebase, and docs are committed within that codebase, Cody can search through the text of docs to understand documentation and quickly pull out information so that you don't have to search for it yourself.

+In the `Chat` tab of the VS Code extension, you can ask Cody examples like:

+- "What happens when Service X runs out of memory?"
+- "Where can I find a list of all experimental features and their feature flags?"
+- "How is the changelog generated?"

+## Ask Cody to write context-aware code

+One of Cody's strengths is writing code, especially boilerplate code or simple code that requires general awareness of the broader codebase.

+One great example of this is writing an API call.
+Once Cody has context of a codebase, including existing API schemas within that codebase, you can ask Cody to write code for API calls.

+For example, ask Cody:

+- "Write an API call to retrieve user permissions data"

 ## Try other recipes and Cody chat

 Cody can do many other things, including: